AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Users who already have the [!UICONTROL Desktop Proofing Viewer] installed will get this update automatically.

 Users can also manually down the latest version.
-For more information, see Install the [!UICONTROL Desktop Proofing Viewer](https://experienceleague.adobe.com/docs/workfront/using/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.html).
+For more information, see [Install the [!UICONTROL Desktop Proofing Viewer]](https://experienceleague.adobe.com/docs/workfront/using/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.html).

 * Previous version: 2.1.22
 * New version: 2.1.23